KyNorthstar/blog/beta/2024-12-21-Image-generators-energy-usage.md

   </figure>
 </div>

-That's... a very wide range, and you're definitely not using at 100% all the time, so I'll be reasonable and say it's probably somewhere in the middle. **Let's go with what that iMac uses at idle**:
+That's... a very wide range.
+You're definitely not using at 100% all the time, so I'll be reasonable and say it's probably somewhere in the middle. **Let's go with what that iMac uses at idle**:
 <div class="flex-row flex-wrap">
   <figure class="energy-usage card">
     <b>
       {%- capture energyUsage-averageDevice-perMinute %}
         {%- include energy-units.html
-          joules='160 J'
+          joules='161 J'
-          watt-hours='44.67 mWh'
+          watt-hours='44.68 mWh'
-          gasoline='296 µL'
+          gasoline='5 µL'
         %}
       {%- endcapture %}
       {{- energyUsage-averageDevice-perMinute -}}